kyleskrinak/duke-info-01/_posts/2018-04-07-drupalcon-nashville-2018.md

 * **Volunteers for note-keeping**
 *(Google docs allows for multiple authors.
 The more the merrier)*
 * **Introductions**
+* What is Continuous Integration / Continuous Development (CI/CD)?
+What is it NOT?
 Tell us your name, title, what you do, and your efforts at CI/CD so far?
 * **What are the tools of CI/CD?** What are you using?
 At Duke's Trinity School of Arts &amp; Sciences, we're using [gitlab-ci](https://about.gitlab.com/features/gitlab-ci-cd/).
 We have used Jenkins, we still have a 2-year old Jenkins server, but we prefer gitlab-ci.